 Unemployment programs, which exist mainly in industrialized countries, are compulsory and fairly broad in scope in many countries.
-Some restrict benefits to those who satisfy a means or income test.
-In addition to the programs offering scheduled payments, a number of countries provide lump-sum grants, payable by either a government agency or the employer.
+Some countries restrict benefits to those who satisfy a means or income test.
+In addition to the programs offering scheduled payments, a number of countries provide lump-sum grants, payable by either a government agency or the employer; other countries provide individual severance accounts, providing total benefits equal to the value of accumulated capital in the individual account.
 In addition, employers in many instances are required to pay lump-sum severance indemnities to discharged workers.